Jared-Godar/codeup_notes/sql/sql_notes.md

 - Same database
     - Customer Table
     - Agent Table
-    - Customers have agents assigned by agent_id_number in customer table
+    - Customers have agents assigned by agent_id_number in the customer table

 ### Star Schema